sabrina-aip/wage-gauge/Data Processing/Methodology.md

 I used `A_MEDIAN` for the annual median wage and `A_MEAN` for the annual mean wage.
 I used `OCC_TITLE` for the job description.

-I stored those selections across all the years into a JSON object with the following formatting
+This data was then formatted into a JS variable with the following formatting:

 ```
-{
+const DATA = {
         'jobA': {
             'year_1': {
                 'median': 0000000,